 - Consider investing in a social listening tool to measure the sentiment of the public about your law firm.

-- Create a crisis communication plan that defines how you’re going to strategically handle the situation.
+- Create a crisis management and communication plan that defines how you're going to strategically handle the situation.
 It should also specify the tone, the stance you should take, and the channels you should use while addressing the issue.

 - Reply to all online reviews, especially the negative ones.
 This will show that you’re open to constructive feedback and willing to improve.